dersenv/docusaurus/docs/contribute.md

 ### Editing pages

 Editing any page is simple.
-At the bottom of each page is a "edit this page" link that will take you from the website to that file within within our repository GitHub.
+At the bottom of each page is a "edit this page" link that will take you from the website to that file within our repository GitHub.
 Pages are written in the [GitHub flavor of Markdown syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
 This is standard markdown with some additional features included by GitHub.
 [This quickstart](https://guides.github.com/features/mastering-markdown/) guide includes styling for headers, tables, URL linking, and font formating.

 To submit your changes you will see input for "Commit changes".
 - Include a [good description](https://chris.beams.io/posts/git-commit/).
 Explain **why** the change is needed.